Overview and general definitions: meaning of 'film production company'

 The FPC and its subcontractors will probably not be the only parties involved with the film.
 In many cases the FPC will have been commissioned, by another person, to make the film.
 Again, the definition is intended to ensure that it is the FPC, not that other person, that can claim FTR.
 The requirements that the FPC be actively engaged, and that it directly negotiate, contract and pay for rights, goods and services, are intended to reinforce this distinction.
 It is worth stressing that the FPC need not (and generally will not) be the only party that negotiates, directly contracts and pays for things, nor need it pay for all the rights, goods and services.

 A screenwriter approaches Studio A with an idea for a film.
 The studio agrees to fund its development, including commissioning a full screenplay from the writer.
 The film proceeds from development to pre-production.
-During pre-production, Company B is established by A to make the film.
-B takes on the remainder of the work in pre-production, including certain obligations and rights previously held by A. B then continues to make the film.
+Company B is established by A to make the film.
+B takes on the work in pre-production, including certain obligations and rights previously held by A. B then continues to make the film.

-Although B was not involved from the start of the process, and had no involvement at all in the early creative decisions made during development, it has been directly responsible for some of the pre-production.
-Moreover, once B is established and assumes overall control of the delivery of the film it can (subject of course to whatever is required by its contract with A) revisit work already done in pre-production.
+Although B had no involvement at all in the early creative decisions made during development, it has been directly responsible for pre-production.
+Moreover, once B is established and assumes overall control of the delivery of the film it can (subject of course to whatever is required by its contract with A) revisit work already done in the early development stage.

 B therefore meets the definition of an FPC.